Can I bring my pet dog or cat into a food business, such as a shop, café or restaurant?

 The law does not specifically prohibit domestic animals (dogs and cats) from being in a food premises.
 The objective is to ensure that domestic animals do not compromise food safety by, in particular, having access to places where food is prepared, handled or stored.
 Access, therefore, to places such as kitchens and store rooms or shops, supermarkets or other places where food is on open display may not be permitted.

-Access to customer dining areas of restaurants and bars could be permitted by the food business operator, at his or her discretion and provided:
+Access to customer dining areas of restaurants and bars could be permitted by the food business at its discretion provided that: